HectorMagana1/football-web-app/README.md

 - **CSS:** The styling language used to enhance the visual appeal and layout of the app.
 - **React JS:** A popular JavaScript library used for building interactive user interfaces.

+## APIs Used

+HoopStats relies on the following API for basketball player statistics:

+- **Ball Don't Lie API:** This API provides comprehensive basketball data, including player statistics, team information, game results, and more.
+It serves as a reliable source of up-to-date information for our app.

 ## How to Use

 1. **Installation:**